So, you are searching for an alternative user onboarding software to Whatfix or just looking to see what its biggest competitors are.

 It’s lack of analytical features.
 Setting up analytics is a little difficult and an added step to check.

-UserGuiding is a code-free user onboarding tool that helps you onboard your users; through product walkthroughs, user guides, and in-product messages.
+UserGuiding is a code-free What is user onboarding?
+User onboarding is the crucial process that starts from the first login of a new user and ends up in their aha moment, and usually beyond…. tool that helps you onboard your users; through product walkthroughs, user guides, and in-product messages.

 The number one reason why UserGuiding is a strong Whatfix alternative is it’s easy to manage and use Analytics tool.
 UserGuiding keeps track of every guide you create and offer valuable insights on their performance.